 A comprehensive estate plan will assess all tactics and implement those that are most appropriate to your circumstances.

 Not accounting for what happens to your assets can open you and your loved ones up to risk.
 If you were to face an untimely death, the statutes of the state where you reside will dictate the terms of your default plan.
-The courts will appoint an administrator to settle your estate, which can be an expensive process, and one that you would obviously not have control over.”
+The courts will appoint an administrator to settle your estate, which can be an expensive process, and one that you wouldn’t have control over.

-Regardless of your finances or age, talking with a professional about your estate plan can help ensure your loved ones are cared for if anything were to happen to you.
+Regardless of your finances or age, talking with a professional about why estate planning is important for you can help ensure your loved ones are cared for if anything were to happen to you.